COSI-Lab/meeting-minutes/_posts/2016-03-02-Meeting-Minutes.md

 Michael Hrcek will be leading COSI Japanese workshops on Mondays, Tuesdays, and Thursdays at 6pm to 7pm.

+## Bomb Lab
+James will be running the infamus "bomb lab" from the comporg of old...

 ---

 # After Meeting Slot